What is IN2NYC?

 When will applications become available?

-Applications will become available again in the first quarter of 2017.
+Applications are currently open.
 Check back or sign up for the program mailing list to receive notifications as applications become available.